 Meanwhile… you can work on this scrumptious mini mochi cakes recipe…

 What Is Mochi Cake?

 Mochi cake is a traditional Japanese rice pastry.
 It’s composed of glutinous sweet flour rice, so this dessert is gluten-free!

 It’s gooey in the inside and crispy outside.
 There are many types of mochi cakes.
 Hawaiian butter mochi cake is probably one of the most popular.

 You may also see extra dry ingredients added in the recipe such as shredded coconut, matcha powder, cocoa powder or even black sesame.

 However, I wanted to create a quick and easy mochi recipe with simple ingredients!

 Ingredients Needed To Make Mochi Cake

-- Strawberry milk — You can sub the strawberry milk for regular milk.
+Strawberry milk — You can sub the strawberry milk for regular milk.
 But the strawberry adds a very subtle sweetness, and it’s our fun twist.
 It can be found at most major grocery stores.
 Traditionally, unsweetened coconut milk is also and can be used.